unusually-anxious/API-Key-Hunter-v1.0/README.md

-# API Key Hunter v1.0
+I'm# API Key Hunter v1.0

 **API Key Hunter** is a multi-target scanner that discovers exposed API keys across Git repositories, websites, and local directories.
 It is multi-threaded, async-enabled for high performance, and supports masked-by-default keys with optional full key visibility.